Veszprém stabbing: 8 February 2009

 Cozma and other members of the KC Veszprém handball team (including Croat goalkeeper Ivan Pešić and Serb playmaker Žarko Šešum) arrived at the two-storey bar at around 12:30 a.m. to celebrate the birth of teammate Gergő Iváncsik's son and the birthday of teammate Nikola Eklemović.
 They stayed in the dance hall in the lower storey (basement).
 The upper storey serves as a cocktail bar.
 A group of 15 arrived at the bar between 1:30 and 2:00 a.m.
-They went down into the crowded dance hall and three of them - Raffael, Sztojka and Németh - immediately started to banter others.
-Many people - shocked by the appearance of the never-seen-before gang - left the place.
-As CCTV recordings shows, the gang of 3 picked on the sportsmen and attacked them without any reason.
-Subsequently, the music was shut down and people started to flee the place.
-The recordings of the camera over the stairway show Cozma running up to the exit pursued by his attackers.
-In front of the bar, Cozma was stabbed in the back, and he collapsed.
+They went down into the crowded dance hall and three of them - Raffael, Sztojka and Németh - started to talk to the guests.
+As they were not the regular customers or known to them, many guests started to leave the place.
+CCTV recordings showed that the three of them picked on the sportsmen and started to attack them without any reason.
+The music was shut down and people started to flee the place.
+Video recordings showed Cozma running up to the exit, being pursued by his attackers.
+In front of the bar, Cozma was stabbed in the back, and collapsed.
 Raffael then went up to him and stabbed him twice in the heart.
 When his teammates wanted to help Cozma, the other two attackers - Sztojka and Németh - stabbed Pešić in the kidney and kicked Šešum in the head.
 Police denied the rumors about the bartender girl being assaulted.

-The police who arrived at the scene resuscitated Cozma, and the three injured players were taken to a hospital.
+The police arrived at the scene and attempted to resuscitate Cozma while the other three injured players were taken to a hospital.
 Cozma died in the hospital two hours later.
-Pešić had to have his kidney removed, and Šešum suffered severe craniocerebral trauma from the kick to the head.
+Pešić had to have his kidney removed and Šešum suffered severe craniocerebral trauma from the kick to the head.

 The murder was caught on tape by nearby surveillance cameras, and records proved that the person who actually killed Cozma was Sándor Raffael.
 Three men were wanted in connection of the crime, Iván Sztojka, Győző Németh and Sándor Raffael.